IKKNIGHT/TemplatePluginSpigot/README.md

 ## Contributing

 Contributions to this template plugin are welcome!
-If you have suggestions for improvements or new features, feel free to fork the repository and submit a pull request.
+Feel free to fork the repository and submit a pull request if you have suggestions for improvements or new features.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.